 Greg first performed publicly at the age of eighteen in Bristol, Pennsylvania, and started writing his own material by twenty-four, inspired by such acts as The Everly Brothers, The Beatles, Neil Young, R.E.M., Robyn Hitchcock, Lucinda Williams, and Patti Smith.
 Greg sang his first original song at J.B.
 Kline & Son Gallery in Lambertville, New Jersey.

-In addition to solo acoustic performances, he's played original music with GETdownSOULS, Deluxe Thumps, MOONSLOPE, and Vagabond, and traditional Irish folk music with Righteous Jolly in Uncle Argyle.
-He has also contributed music to the Webby Award-winning mockumentary Gemini Rising and has guested with acts such as Nick Crocker, Cait Black, Kurt Mattel, SYRRAH, Jenny Cat, John Beacher, Cecil Middleton, Chris Marston, Bears Choice, Evan Scheerer, Mike Kiker, Daniel Wright, Joe Rakowski, Cara Cartney, and Levee Drivers.
+In addition to solo acoustic performances, he's played original music with GETdownSOULS, Deluxe Thumps, MOONSLOPE, and Vagabond, and traditional Irish folk music with Righteous Jolly in The Jolly Tinkers.
+He has also contributed music to the Webby Award-winning mockumentary Gemini Rising and has guested with acts such as Nick Crocker, Cait Black, Kurt Mattel, SYRRAH, Jenny Cat, John Beacher, Cecil Middleton, Chris Marston, Bears Choice, Evan Scheerer, Mike Kiker, Daniel Wright, Joe Rakowski, Cara Cartney, Joe Falcey, Brian Dillon, and Levee Drivers.

-2017 finds Greg prepping the release of his first album.
+In 2018, Greg plans to release his first album.
 Count The Colors (For Marcella) is a tribute to his late, great girlfriend, one of the earliest and strongest supporters of his songwriting.
 Also in the works are three additional song cycles: You Don't Have A Map, BIG SAVINGS!!!, and If It Helps You Dream..., as well as a series of instrumental albums that feature improvised music recorded between 1999 and 2017.

 AS A VISUAL ARTIST